Fondant Marshmallow Icing – Questions and Recipes

 3/4 cup heavy cream

-chocolate.
-It’s important to chop it finely so that it melt quickly.
+Using a sharp, heavy serrated knife, finely chop the chocolate.
+It is important to chop it finely so that it melt quickly.
 Transfer to a bowl.

 Bring heavy cream just to a beginning boil, and slowly pout it over the chopped chocolate.
-Stir until chocolate
+Stir until chocolate is melted and smooth.

-the desired thickness or consistency.
+Place the bowl firmly on the counter and use a wooden spoon to stir the mixture vigorously until it reaches the desired thickness or consistency.
 This will probably take about 5 minutes.

 QUESTION – Chocolate MM Fondant: